Low Back Pain

 - Use a chair with good back support

 - Take regular breaks to walk around (if your job requires long periods seated)

 At Houston Methodist a multidisciplinary team assesses the severity of the pain and attempts to find the source of the problem before determining a course of treatment.
 Communication from the patient is essential to implement and maintain proper treatment.

-Our physicians at Houston Methodist specialize in treating low backpain at the following convenient locations
+Our physicians at Houston Methodist specialize in treating herniated disks at the following convenient locations